FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/about_transfer_processing/proc_commands.md

 ## Throttle processing

-In some cases you may want to limit the number of scripts launched in parallel by {{< TransferCFT/transfercftname  >}} to reduce processing bottlenecks.
-To do so, set the UCONF `cft.server.max_processing_scripts` parameter to a positive integer to enable and control the number of executed processes.
+In some cases you may want to limit the number of scripts launched in parallel by Transfer CFT{{< TransferCFT/transfercftname  >}} to reduce processing bottlenecks.
+To do so, set the UCONF cft.server.max\_processing\_scripts parameter to a positive integer to enable and control the number of executed processes.

 > **Note**
 >